Greenville, South Carolina: Latter 19th century

 In December 1860 Greenville supported a convention to debate the issue of secession for South Carolina.
 The Greenville District sent James Furman, William K. Easley, Perry E. Duncan, William H. Campbell, and James P. Harrison as delegates for the convention.
 On December 20, 1860, the South Carolina state convention, along with the Greenville delegation, voted to secede from the Union.
 Greenville County provided over 2,000 soldiers to the Confederate States Army.
 The town supplied food, clothing, and firearms to the Confederacy.
 Greenville saw no action from the war until 1865 when Union troops came through the town looking for President Jefferson Davis of the Confederacy who had fled south from Richmond, Virginia.
-In June 1865 Andrew Johnson appointed Greenville County native Benjamin Franklin Perry as Governor of South Carolina.
+In June 1865, President Andrew Johnson appointed Greenville County native Benjamin Franklin Perry as Governor of South Carolina.

 In February 1869, Greenville's town charter was amended by the S. C. General Assembly establishing Greenville, the town, as a city.
-Construction boomed in the 1870s such as the establishment of a bridge over the Reedy River, new mills on the river and new railroads.
+Construction boomed in the 1870s which saw the establishment of a bridge over the Reedy River, new mills on the river, and new railroads.
 The Greenville News was established in 1874 as Greenville's first daily newspaper.
 Southern Bell installed the first telephone lines in the city.
 The most important infrastructure that came to the city were cotton mills.
 Prominent cotton mill businesses operated near Greenville making it a cotton mill town.
 By 1915 Greenville became known as the "Textile Center of the South."
 From 1915 to 2004, the city hosted an important textile manufacturing trade fair, the Southern Textile Exposition.